haugene/ruter/README.md

 "Be aware that Android cannot re-deploy artifacts using a different key, so be sure to undeploy all artifacts before running the release."

 Now it almost builds, but the integration test project will fail The plugin tries to contact a emulated device, or a developer phone.
+Set up an emulator in eclipse.
-NEXT STEP: Emulator!
+Deploy to emulator using mvn android:deploy

 And, as always:
 mvn eclipse:eclipse will generate eclipse projects